-Employment tribunals are independent judicial bodies with the power to pass judgement on disputes over employment rights.
-Whilst not as formal as a court, the decision of an employment tribunal is legally binding.
+An Employment Tribunal is an independent judicial body with the power to pass judgement on disputes over employment rights.
+Whilst not as formal as a court, the decision of an Employment Tribunal is legally binding.

-An employment tribunal claim is only necessary when all other resolution methods have proven unsuccessful.
+An Employment Tribunal claim should only be pursued as a last resort, once all other resolution methods have proven unsuccessful.

 What claims do Employment Tribunals cover?

 Employment Tribunals generally make judgements on claims relating to:

 - Unfair dismissal

 - Failure to consult an employee prior to making him or her redundant

 - Discrimination relating to race, age, sex, sexual orientation, religious belief, or physical or mental disability

 - Failure to follow correct procedure during the disciplinary or grievance process

 Are there fair reasons for dismissal?